zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 Habryka claims that "Said himself does not think [ignoring his comments is] a valid option", [citing a 2020 comment by Achmiz on obligations to reply to comments asking for definitions or examples](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=umfT3A2Xc5C7uzjdQ), but it's not clear what this adds to the case against users simply banning Achmiz from their own posts: it's weird to cite Achmiz's stance on obligations to reply to support the claim that ignoring him is not an option given that _you don't agree with him about obligations to reply_.

 Moreover, quoting the 2020 comment out of context conveys a mistaken impression of Achmiz's views, which Achmiz [clarified in a subsequent comment the same day](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=kS4BfYJuZ8ZcwuwfB).
 In [the clarifying comment from the 2020 thread](https://www.lesswrong.com/posts/pC74aJyCRgns6atzu/meta-discussion-from-circling-as-cousin-to-rationality?commentId=kS4BfYJuZ8ZcwuwfB), Achmiz states, "I'm not saying that there's a specific obligation for a post author to post a reply comment, using the Less Wrong forum software, directly to any given comment."
 Rather, Achmiz explains, the need for a clarifying question to be answered could be met in any number of other ways, such as being addressed in future work by the author, or by someone else other than the author answering the question or linking to an answer elsewhere.
 The point is not to impose a legalistic burden on the author, but for the question to actually get answered.
-The "obligation" to reply is meant in the same sense that one has an "obligation" to provide evidence, cite sources, or correct factual errors: it derives its normative force from its truth-tracking function, not mere social convention.
+The "obligation" to reply is meant in the same sense that one has an "obligation" to provide evidence, cite sources, or correct factual errors: it derives its normative force from its truth-tracking function, not mere social convention.[^obligation]

+[^obligation]: In personal correspondence with the present author, Achmiz again re-states his position:

+    > To put it concisely: one has an obligation to reply to questions/criticisms/etc. in the same way, and to the same extent, as one has an obligation to do any of the other things that we consider to characterize good writing, good thinking, and good communication.
+If you write a post on LessWrong, you have an obligation to reply to criticism and questions ... and an obligation not to mischaracterize your opponents' views, and an obligation not to lie about the facts, and obligation to acknowledge evidence against your position, and an obligation to avoid blatantly misleading claims or descriptions ... and so on in this vein.
+And if you fail to do any of these things, especially if this failure is habitual and/or persistent in the face of un-rebutted criticism, then readers of your writings will judge you negatively for it, and rightly so.

 The normativity of truth-tracking is likewise key to understanding the motivation for the 2020 comment's controversial claim that an author who ignores simple requests for clarification "_should_ be interpreted as ignorant."
 To be sure, there are any number of reasons why an author might not engage with a question other than being unable to answer it (maybe it wasn't worth their time, maybe they missed the notification, maybe they died, _&c._), but the relative likelihood of the "can't answer" and "could answer if they wanted to" hypotheses as an explanation for the observed non-response represents predictions about the real world and [can't be changed on a whim](https://www.lesswrong.com/posts/XhaKvQyHzeXdNnFKy/probability-is-subjectively-objective).
 A norm that forbid commenters from interpreting [the absence of an answer as probabilistic evidence of inability to answer](https://www.readthesequences.com/Absence-Of-Evidence-Is-Evidence-Of-Absence) would be requiring them to _believe something false_.[^believe-something-false]